 Grade: C- (70pts)

 I had high hopes for Red Sparrow, but it ended up being a pretty big disappointment.
 The premise was certainly interesting.
-A Russian spy trained in the art of seduction to get close to her targets, and her target is a CIA agent who wants to save her from her harsh life.
+A Russian spy was trained in the art of seduction to get close to her targets, and her target was a CIA agent who wanted to save her from her harsh life.
 The mystery of not knowing her intentions was an interesting concept, but the filmmakers executed it poorly.
 They gave us too much of Dominika’s backstory.
 This was unnecessary, hurt the pacing of the movie, made the movie feel long, and it also gave away the mystery of the main character’s intentions because we knew what she was thinking.